-Quicksilver was one of the companies to be certified by Ecotourism Australia’s Climate Action Program and has been certified as a “Climate Action Innovator”.
+Quicksilver was one of the first companies to be certified by Ecotourism Australia’s Climate Action Program and has been certified as a “Climate Action Innovator”.
 What this means is that we proactively undertake adaptions and emissions reduction, and audit and measure our carbon footprint.

 Research; Understanding Climate Change and Impacts

 Quicksilver strongly supports scientific research on the Great Barrier Reef and participates in collaborative innovative research projects.
 Some initiatives include research into developing mitigation measures to prevent coral bleaching, trialling sewage treatment capability onboard our reef vessels and alternate energy sources.

 Reef Monitoring and Reporting

 Support of reef monitoring and reporting programs such as “Eye on the Reef”, “Sightings Network” and “Reef Check” as well as our own internal site monitoring program provide reliable reports regarding status of reef sites.
 Our environmental division, Reef Biosearch, established in 1986, has the longest logbook database of marine observations on the reef.
 This has allowed Quicksilver to develop a great familiarity with our reef sites and their resident marine life giving an excellent understanding of site specific ecological changes and reef impacts.